 However, there is an increasing number of documentaries coming out of Africa.
 A few years back we saw Call Me Kuchu, and last year at Film Africa, the Royal Africa Society's annual film festival, we saw two LGBTQI+ films and a collection of LGBTQI+ stories from Kenya titled Stories Of Our Lives.
 A UK film-maker is working on The Boy from Mushin, a film about my coming out, what has changed since then, and what impact it is having on the LGBTQI+ movement in Nigeria.
 There's a Kickstarter campaign supporting it.
 There was also Veil of Silence from Nigeria, which was an entry at the BFI Flare film festival two years ago.

 We need more investment in story-telling workshops to develop ideas into films.
 But if we are expecting some messiah to come fix it for us, it won't work.
 We need to do it ourselves.

 I am also working with a group of friends to buy the film rights to the novel Walking with Shadows by Nigerian author Jude Dibia.
 It's the biggest gay-themed book to have come out of Nigeria, with a beautiful storyline.
 That's the kind of content we need to get on our screens.

 Can film truly change the way people think?

 Yes, there's no doubt about it.
 If an actor plays a villain a lot, in real life, people tend to think he is who he portrays in films.
 The biggest social changes in human history were often encouraged through films as much as activism.
 Film has played a huge role in challenging people’s perception of an issue.

-What would you say to young LGBTQ+ people in Africa who might be reading this?
+What would you say to young LGBTQI+ people in Africa who might be reading this?